Skip to content

 Where to Save Without Losing Quality

 Host on a Friday or Sunday instead of Saturday — venues charge 20-40% less.
 Off-season months (January-March, late October-November in most regions) save 15-30% on venue and vendors.
 Choose a single hero category (venue or photography) and reduce elsewhere rather than splitting budget equally.
 Shorter receptions (4-5 hours instead of 6) reduce bar and catering.
 Digital RSVPs, reduced stationery.
-Seasonal and locally-grown flowers cost 40-60% less than imported specialty varieties.
+Seasonal and locally-grown flowers cost (commonly cited at 40-60%) less than imported specialty varieties.
 These trade-offs keep the visible experience intact while cutting 20-30% from total budget.

 Who Traditionally Pays for What